-Scheduled for Wednesday August 26th, the 2015 Convocation will feature Otis’ new President, Bruce Ferguson, who will welcome the Faculty with opening remarks.
-Provost Randall Lavender follows, with remarks and the introduction of the keynote speaker.
-Richard Louv, award-winning author, journalist, and commentator, will speak about his recent book The Nature Principle: Reconnecting with Life in a Virtual Age and national bestseller Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder.
-Louv’s work brings to our attention the lack of nature in the lives of today’s wired generation, and the theme of his presentation at Otis will be: "Hybrid Minds: Technology and Nature."
-Louv's often-cited phrase, "nature-deficit disorder," might serve an apt metaphor for one of Otis' continued discussions—that of its relative making focus, along with its attention to fostering students' critical thinking skills.
-The annual Teaching Excellence Awards Celebration recognizing this year’s Otis Faculty achievements will follow the keynote presentation.
-Associate Provost for Assessment and Accreditation Debra Ballard and Provost Lavender will then launch Otis’ 3-year WASC and NASAD reaccreditation cycles, and will outline for the Faculty the plan for successfully completing and learning from assessment practices, self-study, and upcoming site visits.
+The 2015 Convocation featured Otis’ new President, Bruce W. Ferguson, who welcomed the Faculty with opening remarks.
+Provost Randall Lavender followed with remarks and the introduction of the keynote speaker.
+Richard Louv, award-winning author, journalist, and commentator, spoke about his recent book, The Nature Principle: Reconnecting with Life in a Virtual Age and national bestseller Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder.
+Louv’s work brings to our attention the lack of nature in the lives of today’s wired generation, and the theme of his presentation at Otis was: "Hybrid Minds: Technology and Nature."
+Louv's often-cited phrase, "nature-deficit disorder," served an apt metaphor for one of Otis' longstanding discussions—that of its relative making focus, along with its attention to fostering students' critical thinking and technical skills.
+The annual Teaching Excellence Awards Celebration recognizing Otis Faculty achievements followed the keynote presentation.
+Associate Provost for Assessment and Accreditation Debra Ballard and Provost Lavender then launched Otis’ 3-year WASC and NASAD reaccreditation cycles, and outlined for the Faculty the plan for successfully completing and learning from assessment practices, self-study, and upcoming site visits.

 The 2014 Convocation featured Interim President Kerry Walk and Acting Provost Randall Lavender, who updated the academic community on current matters, and introduced keynote speaker Dr. Mark Milliron, award-winning education leader, author, speaker, and consultant.
 Dr. Milliron was Deputy Director of Postsecondary Improvement with the Bill and Melinda Gates Foundation.
 He has published numerous chapters, articles, and blogs on best practices in higher education, including contributions to such leading publications as Chronicle of Higher Education, American College Testing (ACT) Foundation, and American Journal of Distance Education, and serves on numerous corporate, nonprofit, and education boards and advisory groups, including the Global Online Academy, the Journal for Teaching and Learning with Technology, and the Institute for the Study of Knowledge Management in Education (ISKME), the parent organization of the Big Ideas Fest.